LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5443717/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5443717/)
 [https://datamanagement.hms.harvard.edu/electronic-lab-notebooks](https://datamanagement.hms.harvard.edu/electronic-lab-notebooks)

+**EXERCISE:**
+Explore the demo lab notebook at [https://demo.elabftw.net/experiments.php](https://demo.elabftw.net/experiments.php)

 ### Thing 12: Containers

-In a scientific field we have most of the time deal with large amount of data that they have to be processed before the publication.
+In a scientific field most of the time we have to deal with large amount of data that has to be processed before publication.
 One important aspect of the reproducibility challenge is ensuring computational analysis can be run reproducibly, even in different environments.

 [https://www.cell.com/cell-systems/pdf/S2405-4712(18)30140-6.pdf](https://www.cell.com/cell-systems/pdf/S2405-4712(18)30140-6.pdf)